 This means there is a massive porn genre dedicated entirely to girls who look (and may very well be for all anyone knows) younger than 18 years old, and now an entire child trafficking industry in Japan is dedicated to the commercialized exploitation of young school girls.
 How is this okay?

-If we don’t take a stand, the problem is only going to get worse and worse.
-By being informed and understanding porn’s harmful effects, we can make a much-needed change to our perceptions about what’s healthy and acceptable and what’s not.
+If we don’t take a stand, this issue will only escalate.
+By being informed and understanding porn’s proven harmful effects, we can make a much-needed change to our perceptions about what’s healthy and what’s not.

 The fact is, porn, exploitation, sex trafficking are all closely interlinked.
 We can do better.
 We can fight to stop the demand.